Timely Multi-Process Estimation Over Erasure Channels With and Without Feedback: Signal-Independent Policies: Numerical Results: Optimal Threshold Behavior

 In Fig.~\ref{fig: threshold comparison}, we show the optimal threshold for both cases of erasure status feedback availability at $f_{\max}=1.5$ (non-binding sampling frequency constraint) on the same figure.
 Fig.~\ref{fig: threshold comparison} shows that both thresholds begin from the same value at $\epsilon=0$.
 This is due to the fact that both settings are equivalent when there are no erasure events.
 The optimal thresholds then part their way as the erasure probability increases and behave {\it oppositely} as stated above.

 In Fig.~\ref{fig: MSE comparison}, we show the resultant sum MSE versus the erasure probability for both cases of erasure status feedback availability at $f_{\max}=1.5$ (non-binding sampling frequency constraint) on the same figure.
 We compare the resultant MSE values with their counterparts if the zero-wait policy is employed.
 Fig.~\ref{fig: MSE comparison} shows that the sum MSE in the presence of erasure status feedback is smaller than that in the absence of erasure status feedback.
 Furthermore, the sum MSE with optimal waiting for both cases outperforms the zero-wait policy, as expected.
 In the case of no erasure status feedback, the sum MSE with optimal waiting converges to its counterpart with zero-waiting policy, as the optimal threshold converges to zero as $\epsilon$ increases.
 Surprisingly, Fig.~\ref{fig: MSE comparison} shows that for small erasure probability (up to $\approx 0.07$), employing \emph{optimal waiting with RR scheduling} outperforms \emph{zero-waiting with MAF scheduling}.
+I.e., our results show that feedback information can be less impactful if it is not employed to design the optimal sampling instants and use zero-waiting instead of optimal waiting (at least for some range of $\epsilon$).